 The feedback and messages I’ve had from this video and blog article have been great and I’ve had a couple of people asking if it worked in their hometown… the short answer is ‘absolutely’.

-The beauty with this property sourcing technique is it can (and does) work in any location and it’s done using free tools, with just a little bit of time.
+The beauty of this property sourcing technique is it can (and does) work in any location and it’s done using free tools, with just a little bit of time.

 Now after a couple of emails from some readers asking if I could show it working in their local town, I thought what better way to do this than doing a series of mini-videos showing local deals in your area.